FLACS e-News Briefs

 FLACS has recently installed a new bulletin board sharing center in the Members Only area to allow FLACS members the opportunity to facilitate discussion on numerous topics.
 Please click the link below to log in to this special area to take advantage of the conversations!.

 FLACS was recognized in the Times Beacon Record for their efforts in creating a World Language exam.

 All about FLACS and our Exams

-FLACS is excited to support school districts throughout New York State with out 2016 FLACS exam.
-Complete details about the exam and how to participate can be found on this website.
+FLACS is excited to support school districts throughout New York State with our 2017 FLACS exam.
+Complete details about the exam and how to participate can be found on this website in the fall.
 If you have any questions, please use the Contact Us area located in the bottom right hand side of this page.